shubhansu-kr/Linux-Tutorial/Readme.md

 # Learn CLI - Basics of bash

-I took the [Codedamn's](https://codedamn.com/) [Linux CLI - Learn the basics of bash](https://codedamn.com/learn/linux-cli-fundamentals)course as a part of Codedamn's [FUll Stack Learning Path](https://codedamn.com/learning-paths/fullstack) to learn the basic linux commands and basics of bash scripting.
+I took the [Codedamn's](https://codedamn.com/) [Linux CLI - Learn the basics of bash](https://codedamn.com/learn/linux-cli-fundamentals) course as a part of Codedamn's [Full Stack Learning Path](https://codedamn.com/learning-paths/fullstack) to learn the basic linux commands and basics of bash scripting.

 This course is for absolute begginers (Not recommended If you know the basics).